Geometry and Local Recovery of Global Minima of Two-layer Neural Networks at Overparameterization: Dynamics of Gradient Flow Near M

 Since each $H(z(t))$ is negative definite and $\lim_{t\to +\infty} z(t) = z^*$, the continuity of $H$ implies that $\delta(t)$ decreases at exponential rate; in particular, there are $C, \beta > 0$ such that $|\delta(t)| \leq C_1 e^{-\beta t}$.

 Then we show that $\beta$ can be made as close to the largest negative eigenvalue of $H$ as possible.
 For each $z \in U_p$ the curve $(x(t), h_z(x(t)), z)$ is just the solution to the system

 with an initial value $(x(0), h_z(x(0)), z)$.
-Thus, by the smooth dependence of an autonomous system on initial value, we see that $h(x,z) := h_z(x)$ is $C^2$ in both $x$ and $z$.
+Thus, by the smooth dependence of an autonomous system on initial value, we see that $h(x,z) := h_z(x)$ is twice continuously differentiable in both $x$ and $z$.
 Intuitively, this family of center manifolds deform smoothly.

 Since $f(x,y,z) = O(|x|^2 + |y|^2)$ and $g(x, y, z) = O(|x|^2 + |y|^2)$ for each fixed $z \in U_p$, if $\psi_i = \sum_{j,k} \alpha_{ijk} x_j x_k$ and $\psi = (\psi_1, ..., \psi_s)^\TT$, we have $\psi(x) = O(|x|^2)$ and $D\psi(x) = O(|x|)$, whence